 Moreover, good literature is written for future generations, for readers who will live in a reality different from today’s.
 Translation is part of changing this reality peacefully.

-In these very days, as Israel once again invades Lebanon, and we commemorate the Balfour Declaration, Khoury’s works gains further significance, as it represents a way of healing the Balfour rupture.
+Against the backdrop of another round of military escalation in Lebanon, and the commemoration of the Balfour Declaration, Khoury’s works gains further significance, as it represents a way of healing the Balfourian rupture.
 Balfour’s logic was based not only on separating Jews from Europe, and Arab from Jews, but also on separating Palestine from its Arab surrounding.

 Khoury’s reflections on Palestine from Beirut, and in Hebrew to boot, was also an attempt at dialogue with the Jews and at reintegrating them in the Middle East, without however dulling the critical edge required for reconciliation processes.